Webfreshener/datamatic/README.md

     },
 });

-// populate the RxVO with data
+// populate the Model with data
 // -- this will trigger the "next" notification obj.model = {
     name: "JSONville",